ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

     Choose custom region (list of regions available at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
 ```

-Note: There is a limit to how many Elastic IPs an AWS account can have at a region (currently it is
-5).
-If you need to create more than 5 cloud servers, please use different AWS regions.
+Note: AWS accounts have a limit of 5 Elastics IPs per region.
+If you need to create more than 5
+cloud servers, you will need to use multiple AWS regions.

-The command will then ask which Avalanche Go version that you would like to install in the cloud
+The command will then ask which Avalanche Go version you would like to install in the cloud server.
-server.
-You can choose `default` (which will install the latest available Avalanche Go version) or
+You can choose `default` (which will install the latest version) or you can enter the name of a
-you can enter the name of a deployed Subnet in your local machine that you plan to be validated by
+Subnet created with CLI that you plan to be validated by this node (we will get the latest version
-this node (we will get the latest Avalanche Go version that is still compatible with the deployed
+that is compatible with the deployed Subnet's RPC version).
-Subnet's RPC version)

 Once the command has successfully completed, Avalanche-CLI outputs the cloud server node ID as well
 as the public IP that the node can be reached at.